BeeEvolved/ThumbWars/README.md

 # ThumbWars: A Open-Source Bitcoin Miner Hardware Competition

 ## Competition Overview
 "ThumbWars" is an Open-Source Bitcoin miner hardware competition designed to accelerate innovation in Bitcoin mining technology.
 Participants are encouraged to develop their own mining hardware and firmware solutions.
-The competition forking runs until September 30 2024.
+The competition forking runs until 2/20/2025.

 ## Key Dates
 - **Start Date:** Immediate